OmoredeIguma/U.S-Regional-Sales-SQL-Portfolio-Project/README.md

 Insight: The In-Store channel was where most of the orders were placed with a total of 3,298 orders

 * _What states generated the most revenue?_ <br />
-Insight: California was the most profitable state with a revenue of $15,186,331 generated.
+Insight: California was the most profitable state generating a revenue of $15,186,331.

 * _What salesperson generated the most revenue?_ <br />
 Insight: Donald Reynolds was the best-performing salesperson with a revenue generation of $2,980,413